 18. Korean Short Textured Hair

 Transform your hair and create more volume with a textured finish.
-What this means is your strands will not be sitting flat on your head and instead have movement and fullness, making it an appealing style for those who want to show off their haircut.
+This means that your strands will not be sitting flat on your head but instead have movement and fullness, making it an appealing style for those who want to show off their haircut.
 You can achieve this finish with the right products and even heat-styling tools to give you that laid-back aesthetic.

 19. Korean Butch Cut

 Straight-forward, low-maintenance, and masculine are three ways to describe the Korean butch cut.
 The hairstyle is simple, but that is the appeal as it is cut to be even on the back, sides, and the top of the head.
 This makes it incredibly easy to style.
 It will also grow out nicely for those who want to change their appearance.
 The simplicity of the look will also let the focus be on your strong jawline and cheekbones.

 20. Korean Side Part

 The side part is a parting that is styled to the side.
 This can be incorporated into a range of hairstyles that differ in length and the appeal is how it can draw attention to your features, giving you a masculine and flattering finish.
 In addition, the right look can create volume and fullness in your hair, which makes this an option that will tick all the boxes.

 The right bangs can update your hairstyle and complement your face shape and features in so many ways.
 There are multiple looks to choose from, making finding the perfect option challenging.
 But have no fear; the Korean side-swept fringe will transform your haircut as it sweeps across the face, creating balance and adding texture.